melsman/MoA/README.md

      and take functionality.

-  1. An implementation based on both pull arrays and _push arrays_, which are continuation-based representations of arrays, which are dual to pull arrays in the sense that they support concatenation well, but drop and take operations not so well.
+  1. An implementation based on both pull arrays and _push arrays_, which are continuation-based representations of arrays and dual to pull arrays in the sense that they support concatenation well, but drop and take operations not so well.

 The `ilvec/` folder contains two different vector libraries that support map fusion and generate residual (C-like) code.
 The second